 The M.S. in Engineering Physics program at Appalachian State University offers hands-on, laboratory-based courses that prepare students for entry into industry or a Ph.D. program.
 We work closely with our industry partners to ensure that our curriculum is modern and relevant.
-Graduates of this program tend to have tremendous flexibility in their careers because they can bridge the gap between scientists, engineers and technicians, which make them highly valuable to companies and research labs.
+Graduates of this program tend to have tremendous flexibility in their careers because they can bridge the gap between scientists, engineers, and technicians, which make them highly valuable to companies and research labs.
 Most of our courses have a three hour lab associated with it which provides students with vast amount of experience so that they are well prepared for future endeavors.

 - 86.4% received an offer before graduation and

 - 100% received an offer within two months of graduation.

 The total employment rate within six months of graduation was 96.0% in the last several years.
 The average starting salary is $78,000.